shelleywong/CSCI211-Course-Materials/Programs/program03.md

 Your program must read commands until the end of input (until user presses `^D` or the end of a redirected file is reached, e.g. `$vlist < tests/t01.in`).
 When end of input is reached, exit your program with an exit status of 0 (see below for exit status when a bad command is entered).<br>

 Your program must handle the following commands.
 The arguments for the command are always on the next line (or lines).
 For the `insert` command, the arguments (title, url, comment, length, rating) will be on the five lines following the command (each on its own line just like in P2).
-For the `lookup` and `remove` commands, the title will be on the next line.
+For the `lookup` and `remove` commands, the title will be on the next line.<br>

+**The commands from input that you will need to handle in main.cpp:**<br>
 | Command | Action | Input Arguments** | Error |
 | --- | --- | --- | --- |
 | insert | Insert a new video into the linked list. | title, url, comment, length, rating | Title is already in the list.
 See error messages below. |